Obscuretone/obscuretone.github.io/public/posts/en/refactor_plan.md

 All of them are migration tools.

-The point is not to make every corner store a ministry.
+Nobody needs every corner store to become a ministry.

 The point is to make democratic and non-extractive ownership normal enough that private command stops looking like the default setting of civilization.